 - 1. Using the feed controls, move the saw carriage so that the blade is positioned over the front pivot end rail. - 2.
 Check the lower stop blocks on the bottom track rail.
-Make sure that the stop blocks are adjusted 1/32"-1/16" (.75mm 1.5mm) from the track rail.
-Use the vertical bolts to adjust the stop blocks.

-See Figure 7-25.
-Tighten the vertical adjustment bolt to move the stop block toward the track rail.
-Loosen the bolt to move the stop block away from the track rail.
+Make sure that the stop blocks are adjusted 1/32"-1/16" (.75mm 1.5mm) from the track rail. - 3.
+Use the vertical bolts to adjust the stop blocks. - Tighten the vertical adjustment bolt to move the stop block toward the track rail. - Loosen the bolt to move the stop block away from the track rail.

-- 3. Check the inside lower rollers.
-Both inside rollers should touch the rail so that you cannot spin them by hand.
-If the rollers are not adjusted evenly and you can spin one, adjust the horizontal adjustment nuts until the roller cannot be spun by hand.
+- 4. Check the inside lower rollers.
+Both inside rollers should touch the rail so that you cannot spin them by hand. - 5.
+If the rollers are not adjusted evenly and one can spin, adjust the horizontal adjustment nuts until the roller cannot be spun by hand. - 6.
 Stop adjusting before the other roller can be spun by hand.
-The two inside rollers should bear the weight of the saw carriage evenly. - 4.
-Move the carriage forward until the blade is positioned over the rear pivot end rail.
-Repeat steps 2 & 3 until all lower rollers are adjusted properly at the front and rear of the sawmill. - 5.
-Open the adjustable blade guide arm to within 1/2" (15 mm) of full open. - 6.
-Move the carriage back to the front pivot end rail.
+The two inside rollers should bear the weight of the saw carriage evenly. - 7.
+Move the carriage forward until the blade is positioned over the rear pivot end rail. - 8.
+Repeat steps 2 & 3 until all lower rollers are adjusted properly at the front and rear of the sawmill. - 9.
+Open the adjustable blade guide arm to within 1/2" (15 mm) of full open. - 10.
+Move the carriage back to the front pivot end rail. - 11.
 Raise the cutting head until the bottom of the blade is 17" (400 mm) above the outside of the pivot rail support by actual measurement with a tape or ruler.

-7. Move the carriage forward to check the distance to the blade at the inside of the pivot rail support.
-All measurements should be equal within 1/32" (0.8 mm).

-See Figure 7-27.
-To adjust the saw head tilt, use the horizontal adjustment nuts.
-To raise the outside of the saw head, loosen the four inner adjustment nuts 1/2 turn then tighten the four outer nuts.
-To lower the outside of the saw head, loosen the four outer adjustment nuts 1/2 turn then tighten the inner nuts.
-Recheck the saw head tilt and readjust the nuts as necessary.
+- 12. Move the carriage forward to check the distance to the blade at the inside of the pivot rail support.
+All measurements should be equal within 1/32" (0.8 mm). - 13.
+To adjust the saw head tilt, use the horizontal adjustment nuts. - Raise the outside of the saw head by loosening the four inner adjustment nuts 1/4 turn then tightening the four outer nuts. - Lower the outside of the saw head by loosening the four outer adjustment nuts 1/2 turn then tightening the inner nuts. - 14.
+Recheck the measurement from the blade to the bed rails and adjust the horizontal adjustment nuts until the outside of the saw head is 1/16" higher than the inside.